GingerNinja23/ipop-documentation/Installing-XMPP-server.md

     sudo service ejabberd restart
     ```

-5. Create your first user
+5. Create your admin user

-    Note: you can add more users to the XMPP server with the ejabberdctl command as shown below; just replace "ipopuser" and "password" by the username/password of each user you wish to add.

     ```bash
     sudo ejabberdctl register ipopuser ejabberd password
     ```

+6. Create additional users and relationships

+You can add more users to the XMPP server with the ejabberdctl command as shown below:

+    ```bash
+    sudo ejabberdctl register alice ejabberd alicepassword
+    sudo ejabberdctl register bob ejabberd bobpassword
+    ```

+You can create social links between users in the XMPP server with the ejabberd command as shown below.
+Note that for each friendship you wish to create, you need to run the command twice (to add Alice to Bob's roster, and to add Bob to Alice's roster):

+    ```bash
+    sudo ejabberdctl add-rosteritem alice ejabberd bob ejabberd bob svpn both sudo ejabberdctl add-rosteritem bob ejabberd alice ejabberd alice svpn both
+    ```

 ## Configure SocialVPN/GroupVPN

+Once the XMPP server is configured and users are created, you need to configure your SocialVPN/GroupVPN nodes to use it:

 1. Update config.json file to point to new STUN
     server, we recommend that you use the public IP address (not DNS) of the